etalab/piaf/docs/tutorial.md

  "username": "admin"}
 ```

 Congratulation!
-You just mastered how to use doccano for a sequence labeling project.
+You just mastered how to use piaf for a sequence labeling project.